 You admire certain priests you have met and know.
 There is a goodness and holiness in their lives.
 You have an attraction to something they have or represent.
 They seem to be living a life worth living, in a way that speaks to you.
 You are drawn to them.

-The desire to be a priest.
-Perhaps you can’t explain why, but you feel you would love to do what a priest does – to celebrate Mass, or preach, to baptize or visit the sick.
+Perhaps you can’t explain why, but you feel that you would love to do what a priest does – to celebrate Mass, or preach, to baptize or visit the sick.
 Maybe you can’t explain why you have this desire – you just imagine yourself as a priest and it seems to fit, even if it makes you afraid or you think it would be impossible.
 And this desire is different from just an ambition.
 We can be ambitious for the priesthood – we can turn it into a possession or an achievement: ‘wouldn’t it be great if…’ But this is not the same as a vocation.
 Ambition in this sense turns the priesthood into an external possession; but a vocation is more like a deep personal desire to become what you feel you should be.
-There is a joy and excitement when you think about it, a sense that this is the right path, and it will lead to the place you are meant to be.
+There is a joy and excitement when you think about it, a sense that this is the right path, and that it will lead to the place you are meant to be.

-And some people suddenly want to be priests: they have gone through a life-changing spiritual experience; it has never occurred to them before but now it does; the priesthood is something new, sudden and unexpected, but very real and almost overpowering.
+And some people suddenly want to be priests.
+They have gone through a life-changing spiritual experience; it has never occurred to them before but now it does.
+The priesthood is something new, sudden and unexpected, but very real and almost overpowering.
 This is why the Church asks new converts to have time to settle into their new Catholic life for a few years before seeking ordination.

 Of course this is true for many holy lay-people!
 But it can often be the beginning of a priestly vocation, even when there is no idea of the priesthood at the beginning.
 You are not sure why, but you have a feeling that you can’t hold anything back.
 It is not enough for you just to work and plod along and say a few prayers and be nice to people – you want to give your whole heart, and you are not sure how or why.
-For some people the idea of celibacy comes to mind even before the explicit idea of priesthood, and before the Church explains how important it is – not because they dislike marriage, but because they feel called to give their life wholeheartedly to serve God and others, in a way that would be difficult within the commitments of marriage and family life.
+For some people the idea of celibacy comes to mind even before the explicit idea of priesthood, and before they have heard the Church's explanation of how important it is – not because they dislike marriage, but because they feel called to give their life wholeheartedly to serve God and others in a way that would be difficult within the commitments of marriage and family life.
 There can be a feeling that for me I couldn’t be free to serve the Lord if I were married with children.

 This might seem like a paradox, but it can be true.
 Sometimes, of course, the priesthood is not right for someone, and they know this, and accept it happily.
 But at other times, someone may have a deep feeling that the priesthood is too much of an ideal for them, that they are not worthy, or not good enough (morally), or not capable enough.
 These feelings can be a sign of humility, an indication that someone has a healthy sense of their own limitations, and a high sense of the dignity of the priesthood.
-The feeling of unworthiness may, strangely, be a sign that someone has a true appreciation for the priesthood, and that they will be open to asking for God’s help and the help of the Church.
-It would be worrying if someone thought the priesthood was easy; or if they thought they could achieve it through their own efforts.
+This feeling of unworthiness may, strangely, be a sign that someone has a true appreciation for the priesthood, and that they will be open to asking for God’s help and the help of the Church.
+It would be worrying if someone thought that the priesthood was easy; or if they thought they could achieve it through their own efforts.